Sbugg8/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/922a0b74-2270-4840-bf7a-24f4b18e69a1)

-After remote desktop is installed, take the IP address from your virtual machine and select "add PC" on your remote desktop device and input the IP address
+After remote desktop is installed, take the IP address from your virtual machine and select "add PC" on your remote desktop device and input the IP address.

 ![image](https://github.com/user-attachments/assets/9688de5b-75b5-44ad-bc8d-8a5d2007b655)